Farthest South

 Amundsen's Norwegian party stand at the South Pole, 17 December 1911.
 They had reached 90°S two days earlier.

-Farthest South is the term for the most southerly latitudes reached by explorers before the first successful expedition to the South Pole in 1911.
+Farthest South (or Furthest South in British English) is the term for the most southerly latitudes reached by explorers before the first successful expedition to the South Pole in 1911.

 Significant steps on the road to the pole were the discovery of lands south of Cape Horn in 1619, Captain James Cook's crossing of the Antarctic Circle in 1773, and the earliest confirmed sightings of the Antarctic mainland in 1820.
 From the late 19th century onward, the quest for Farthest South latitudes became a race to reach the pole, which culminated in Roald Amundsen's success in December 1911.

 In the years before reaching the pole was a realistic objective, other motives drew adventurers southward.
 Initially, the driving force was the discovery of new trade routes between Europe and the Far East.
 After such routes had been established and the main geographical features of the Earth had been broadly mapped, the lure for mercantile adventurers was the great fertile continent of "Terra Australis" which, according to myth, lay hidden in the south.
 Belief in the existence of this supposed land of plenty persisted well into the 18th century; explorers were reluctant to accept the truth that slowly emerged, of a cold, harsh environment in the lands of the Southern Ocean.

 James Cook's voyages of 1772–1775 demonstrated conclusively the likely hostile nature of any hidden lands.
 This caused a shift of emphasis in the first half of the 19th century, away from trade and towards sealing and whaling, and then exploration and discovery.
 After the first overwintering on continental Antarctica in 1898–99 (Adrien de Gerlache), the prospect of reaching the South Pole appeared realistic, and the race for the pole began.
 The British were pre-eminent in this endeavour, which was characterised by the rivalry between Robert Falcon Scott and Ernest Shackleton during the Heroic Age of Antarctic Exploration.
 Shackleton's efforts fell short; Scott reached the pole in January 1912 only to find that he had been beaten by the Norwegian Amundsen.